JacopoMoscioni/Connect-Four-For-Glass/README.md

 # Connect-Four-For-Glass-OpenCV-Computer-Vision
 Connect Four Game using OpenCv On Google Glass

-It's the final project for my Master Degree in Computer Science at Università degli Studi di Perugia.
+It was the final project for my Master Degree in Computer Science at Università degli Studi di Perugia, in 2015.

 This project is a glassware for Google Glass device.
 It lets the person who is wearing the device to play at Connect Four game even if he/she does not know the rules.